The Hunting Horn

 25-32 1s dance reels of 4 with 1st corners, pass partner LSh to end in 2nd place facing out to start next sequence

-(MINICRIB, Dance crib compiled by Charles Upton.
-Deeside Caledonian Society.)
+(MINICRIB.
+Dance crib compiled by Charles Upton, Deeside Caledonian Society, and his successors)

 Dance Information

-Early hunting horns were much simpler than modern horns, consisting of brass tubes with a slightly flared opening (the bell) wound around a few times.
 These early "hunting" horns were originally played on a hunt, often while mounted, and the sound they produced was called a recheat.
 Change of pitch was effected entirely by the lips (the horn not being equipped with valves until the 19th century).
 Without valves, only the notes within the harmonic series are available.
-The horn was used, among other reasons, to call hounds on a hunt and created a sound most like a human voice, but carried much farther.

 Hunting Horn